glatzert/ACME-Server-ADCS/README.md

 # Install instructions

-This small manual will show, how to install ACME-ACDS as a website in ISS.
+This small manual will show, how to install ACME-ADCS as a website in ISS.
 I assume your machine is domain joined.

 ## Prepare IIS